-God has graciously given His people new hearts.
-By saving us through His grace, we now long to delight in our Redeemer.
+God has graciously given His people new hearts in Jeremiah 31:33.
+By saving us through His grace with Jesus, we now long to delight in our Redeemer.

 So we pray, God, for anyone listening right now who has never experienced this kind of delight, truly never experienced a desire for you.
-God, I pray that you would give them a new heart, and I pray that they would ask for that even right now, for a new heart, for new desires, for new affections, for new longings, that you would give them a new heart, regenerate their heart, cause them to be born again as they turn from their sin and themselves and say, “I don’t want that anymore, I want Jesus.
+God, I pray that you would give them a new heart.
+I pray that they would ask for that even right now, for a new heart, for new desires.
+For new affections, for new longings, that you would give them a new heart, regenerate their heart.
+Cause them to be born again as they turn from their sin and themselves and say, “I don’t want that anymore, I want Jesus.
 I want to follow Jesus as my Lord.”
 God, that only happens because of your grace and a new heart.
 So I pray for that reality to happen in anyone’s heart who’s listening right now and who that’s not happened.